 Like most hybrid services, MART is stateless: it does not persist its own state at runtime.

 |What MART is not||

-Furthermore, MART does not receive runtime calls from your customers to their API proxies; those calls are handled by the ingress controller and are routed to your cluster’s Message Processors.
+Furthermore, MART does not receive API proxy requests; those calls are handled by the Runtime ingress controller and are routed to your cluster's Message Processors.